abhishekaxl/headlessEcommerce/lib/apollo/README.md

 };
 ```

-The old functions in `lib/graphql/queries.ts` and `lib/graphql/mutations.ts` are still available for backward compatibility, but new code should use Apollo hooks.
+All GraphQL operations should use Apollo Client hooks or direct Apollo Client queries.